 The Center for Advanced Language Proficiency Education and Research (CALPER) was established in 2002 at The Pennsylvania State University and is one of 16 Title VI Language Resource Centers funded by the U.S. Department of Education.

 The mission of CALPER is to strengthen and promote language learning at the advanced levels of proficiency.

 In its work, CALPER has focused on supporting language education through

 • expanding language learning assessment procedures,

 • conducting critical research to inform teaching practice,

 • offering workshops for language educators.

-CALPER’s 2014-2018 projects are carried out by a team of project coordinators from The Pennsylvania State University, Carnegie Mellon University, the University of California-Los Angeles, the California State University Channel Islands, the University of Illinois-Chicago, the University of Oklahoma, the University of Miami, and the DLIFLC at Monterey.
+CALPER’s 2018-2022 projects are carried out by a team of project coordinators from The Pennsylvania State University, the University of Pittsburgh, the California State University Channel Islands, Delaware State University, the University of Oklahoma, University of Cincinnati, and the DLIFLC at Monterey.